12 ways to celebrate real, organic bread

 With around 12 million loaves bought each day in the UK, our collective support for organic bakers, farmers and millers has the power to make a world of difference.

-22 February - 01 March 2020 is Real Bread Week - a campaign championing bread made without processing aids or artificial additives.
-Soil Association organic standards ban the use of artificial colours, additives and preservatives in food, and organic wheat must be grown with fewer pesticides, and absolutely no herbicides (weed killers) like Glyphosate.
+20th-28th February 2021 marks Real Bread Week - a campaign championing bread made without processing aids or artificial additives.
+Soil Association organic standards ban the use of artificial colours, additives and preservatives in food, and organic wheat must be grown with fewer pesticides and absolutely no herbicides (weed killers) like Glyphosate.

 This means that looking for the Soil Association logo on a loaf next time you shop is one of the easiest ways to get your hands on some certified real bread.

-Whether you fancy a rustic rye or a simple sourdough, here's a baker’s dozen different ways to enjoy organic this Real Bread Week:
+Whether you fancy a rustic rye or a simple sourdough, here are a dozen different ways to enjoy organic this Real Bread Week:

 2. Pick up a pack of organic heritage flour from Doves Farm, or one from their extensive range of gluten-free flours.
 Their website is packed with recipes for unusual and flavour-filled loaves - we particularly like their cheese & onion sharing bread, made from the rare Khorasan (kamut) wheat.